sahanbull/context-agnostic-engagement/README.md

 VLEngagement dataset can be considered as a highly impactful resource contribution to the research community as it will enable a whole new line of research that is geared towards next generation information and knowledge management within educational repositories, Massively Open Online Course platforms and other  Video platforms.
-The Dataset is a pivotal milestone in uplifting **sustainability** of future knowledge systems having direct impact scalable, automatic quality assurance [(1)](https://www.k4all.org/wp-content/uploads/2019/08/IJCAI_paper_on_quality.pdf), [(2)](https://arxiv.org/pdf/2006.00592.pdf) and personalised education [(3)](https://arxiv.org/pdf/1912.01592.pdf).
+The Dataset is a pivotal milestone in uplifting **sustainability** of future knowledge systems having direct impact on scalable, automatic quality assurance [(1)](https://www.k4all.org/wp-content/uploads/2019/08/IJCAI_paper_on_quality.pdf), [(2)](https://arxiv.org/pdf/2006.00592.pdf) and personalised education [(3)](https://arxiv.org/pdf/1912.01592.pdf).
 It improves **transparency** by allowing the interpretation of humanly intuitive features and their influence in population-based engagement prediction.

 This dataset complements the ongoing effort of understanding learner engagement in video lectures [(5)](DOI:https://doi.org/10.1145/2556325.2566239).
-However, it dramatically uplifts the research landscape by formally establishes two objectively measurable novel tasks related to predicting engagement of educational videos while making a significantly large, more-focused dataset and its baselines available to the research community.
+However, it dramatically improves the research landscape by formally establishing two objectively measurable novel tasks related to predicting engagement of educational videos while making a significantly larger, more-focused dataset and its baselines available to the research community.
-AI in Education, Intelligent Tutoring and Educational Data Mining communities are on a rapid growth trajectory right now.
+AI in Education, Intelligent Tutoring Systems and Educational Data Mining communities are on a rapid growth trajectory right now and will benefit from this dataset as it directly addresses issues related to the respective knowledge fields.
-The simultaneously growing need for scalable, personalised learning solutions makes this dataset a central piece within community for many more years to come.
+The simultaneously growing need for scalable, personalised learning solutions makes this dataset a central piece within community that will enable improving scalable quality assurance and personalised educational recommendation in the years to come.
+The value of this dataset to the field is expected to last for a long time and will increase with subsequent versions of the dataset being available in the future with more videos and more features.

 ## Using the Dataset and Its Tools
 The resource is developed in a way that any researcher with very basic technological literacy can start building on top